 5. With fewer toys, kids will find additional creative ways to play!

-Now, when they can actually see their toys, they will try to mix and match and see in what other ways they can play with toys!
+Now, when they can actually see their toys, they will try to mix and match and see in what other ways they can play with the toys they have!
 Pots and pans from their kitchen might become hats for their dolls and stuffies!
 Why not?

 6. With fewer toys, kids will be more willing to share!